mrouhi13/thiswayyoufools/_posts/how-to-deploy-django-based-projects.md

 -     ./manage.py migrate
 -     ./manage.py collectstatic

-7- At last, run server for testing everything is okay:
+7- At last, run the server to test that everything is okay:

 -     ./manage.py runserver